General Information About Sexual Assault

-Childhood Sexual Abuse includes any form of unwanted or coerced sexual touch including but not limited to fondling, exposure, exploitation, attempted or actual sexual assaults towards a young adult or child.
-A child cannot consent to any form of sexual activity, this child is never to blame when sexual abuse occurs.
-Childhood Sexual Abuse is a betrayal of trust that often affects a person’s ability to connect and trust others.
+Childhood sexual abuse includes any form of unwanted or coerced sexual touch, including but not limited to: fondling, exposure, exploitation, and/or attempted or actual sexual assaults towards a young adult or child.
+A child cannot consent to any form of sexual activity.
+Children are never to blame when sexual abuse occurs.
+Childhood sexual abuse is a betrayal of trust that often affects a person’s ability to connect and trust others.

-Childhood Sexual Abuse can happen to anyone regardless of race, class, gender, sexual orientation or cultural and religious beliefs.
-Most often Childhood Sexual Abuse is perpetrated by someone you know and trust such as a parent, sibling or extended family member, another child or young person, babysitter, coach, family friend, neighbour, teacher or stranger.
-Although statistics tells us that the majority of abusers are heterosexual males, females can also be abusers.
-Some of the tactics used by perpetrators include, but are not limited to secret keeping, under the guise of “play games”, force, bribery, trickery and/or blackmail.
+Childhood sexual abuse can happen to anyone regardless of race, class, gender, sexual orientation, or cultural or religious beliefs.
+Most often, childhood sexual abuse is perpetrated by someone known and trusted by the child, such as a parent, sibling, or extended family member, another child or young person, babysitter, coach, family friend, neighbour, teacher, or stranger.
+Although statistics tell us that the majority of abusers are heterosexual men, women can also be abusers.
+Some of the tactics used by perpetrators include, but are not limited to: secret keeping under the guise of “playing games”, force, bribery, trickery, and/or blackmail.

-The fear and trauma experienced during Childhood Sexual Abuse does not stop when the abuse stops.
-Many survivors deal with the effects of abuse well into adulthood and often report that the long term effects play out in many aspects of their lives such as in relationships with family, friends and partners, feelings of shame, and anger, low self-esteem and body image, addictions and self-harming behaviour and much more.
+The fear and trauma experienced during childhood sexual abuse does not stop when the abuse stops.
+Many survivors deal with the effects of abuse well into adulthood and often report that the long-term effects play out in many aspects of their lives, such as in relationships with family, friends, and partners; feelings of shame and anger; low self-esteem and body image; addictions and self-harming behaviours; and much more.

 Sexual abuse IS about power and control and NOT sex, regardless of what you may have been told.

-Historical sexual assault differs from recent sexual assault in that it may have happened at any point and time in your past.
-If you have never disclosed a historical assault you are not alone.
-Many of the women that we see during counselling sessions are seeking help for the first time even though the assault may have happened many years ago.
-It is never too late to seek support
+Historical sexual assault differs from recent sexual assault in that it may have happened at any point and time in the past.
+If you have never disclosed a historical assault, you are not alone.
+Many of the women that we see during counselling sessions are seeking help for the first time, even though the assault may have happened many years ago.
+It is never too late to seek support.

 You may feel that you have no legal options available to you due the length of time that may have passed.
 However this is NOT the case.
-There is NO statute of limitations on Sexual Assault.
-You may want to contact a local rape crisis centre or police station to discuss your case and what you can expect.
+There is NO statute of limitations on sexual assault.
+You may want to contact a local sexual assault centre or police station to discuss your case and what you can expect.